boylesoftware/tomcat-oidcauth/README.md

 * `hostBaseURI` _(optional)_ - Base URI for the web-application used to construct the `redirect_uri` parameter for the OP's Authorization Endpoint.
 The `redirect_uri` is constructed by appending `<context_path>/j_security_check` to the `hostBaseURI` value.
 Normally, there is no need to specify this configuration attribute as the authenticator can automatically construct it from the current request URI.

 * `noForm` _(optional)_ - If "true", the form-based authentication is disabled and only OpenID Connect authentication is allowed.
 The default is "false".
-The value of the flag is made available to the web-application's login page as well, so it can make decision to display the local login form or not.
+The value of the flag is made available to the web-application's login page as well, so it can make a decision to display the login form or not.

 * `httpConnectTimeout` _(optional)_ - Timeout in milliseconds used for establishing server-to-server HTTP connections with the OP (see [java.net.URLConnection.setConnectTimeout()](https://docs.oracle.com/javase/8/docs/api/java/net/URLConnection.html#setConnectTimeout-int-)).
-The default is 5000 (5 seconds).
+Default is 5000 (5 seconds).

 * `httpReadTimeout` _(optional)_ - Timeout in milliseconds used for reading data in server-to-server HTTP connections with the OP (see [java.net.URLConnection.setReadTimeout()](https://docs.oracle.com/javase/8/docs/api/java/net/URLConnection.html#setReadTimeout-int-)).
-The default is 5000 (5 seconds).
+Default is 5000 (5 seconds).

 In addition to the attributes described above, all the attributes of the standard form-based authenticator are supported.
-For more information see [Form Authenticator Valve](http://tomcat.apache.org/tomcat-8.5-doc/config/valve.html#Form_Authenticator_Valve).
+For more information see [Form Authenticator Valve](https://tomcat.apache.org/tomcat-9.0-doc/config/valve.html#Form_Authenticator_Valve).

 Here is an example of the valve configuration with multiple OpenID Providers and use of the email address as the username: